LionelDraghi/smk/docs/cmd_line.md

                               ignoring system files
    -i   | --ignore-errors   : ignore all errors in commands
+                              executed to remake files -l   | --long-listing    : use a long listing format when listing files
-                              executed to remake files -k   | --keep-going      : Do as much work as possible -We  | --Warnings=error  : treat warnings as errors -v   | --verbose
+   -k   | --keep-going      : Do as much work as possible -We  | --Warnings=error  : treat warnings as errors -v   | --verbose